 Assembly Explorer window

 Assembly Explorer allows opening multiple assemblies and keeping a list of open assemblies and folders.
 You can traverse and explore all open assemblies.
-Expanding an assembly node lists namespaces within the assembly, which can be further expanded to types and type members, as well as assembly references.
+Expanding an assembly node lists namespaces within the assembly, which can be further expanded to types and type members, as well as assembly references, resources, and metadata.
 You can double-click any type to decompile it or fetch source from a symbol server (depending on your settings).

 In addition, the Assembly Explorer contains nodes representing base types and inheritors of the current type.